bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-The domain interfaces and technical interfaces to communication partners are among your system’s most critical aspects.
-Make sure that you completely understand them.
+"The domain interfaces and technical interfaces to communication partners are among your system’s most critical aspects.
+Make sure that you completely understand them."

+Understanding the interfaces with Pixlr for image editing and platforms like Instagram for sharing is critical, as they directly affect the user experience and the performance of the PictShare system.

 <div class="formalpara-title">